Canadian royal symbols: Canadian Royal Crown

-The Canadian Royal Crown is a symbol of the Canadian monarchy, the authority of the King and the state acting in his name.
-It was devised by the Canadian Heraldic Authority and approved by King Charles III on the advice of the Prime Minister of Canada, Justin Trudeau, in April 2023 and publicly unveiled to mark Charles' coronation on 6 May of the same year.
-Designed by Cathy Bursey-Sabourin, Fraser Herald and Principal Artist of the CHA, it is based on the heraldic depiction of the Tudor crown and incorporates symbols of the Canadian monarchy.
+The Canadian Royal Crown was unveiled in May 2023 to mark the Coronation of Charles III.
+It was designed by Cathy Bursey-Sabourin, Fraser Herald and Principal Artist of the Canadian Heraldic Authority.
+The design is based on the Tudor Crown but replaces the crosses, fleur-de-lis and jewels with Canadian and geographic symbols.
 It consists of a gold rim and two intersecting arches set with pearls, at the bases of which are maple leaves and within which is a red cap lined with ermine fur.
 At the apex of the arches is a stylized snowflake resembling the insignia of the Order of Canada, of which the monarch is the Sovereign.
 On the band is a blue, wavy line symbolizing the country's waterways and ocean borders, emphasizing the importance of the environment to Canadians, as well as Indigenous teachings that water is the lifeblood of the land, and, on the ring's upper edge, are triangular peaks and dips recalling Canada's rugged landscape.

+The heraldic crown is selected by the reigning monarch as a royal prerogative.
+Charles III selected a Tudor Crown design on his accession in 2022, and Canada initially followed suit.
+However, the government instructed the Canadian Heraldic Authority to prepare a uniquely Canadian design and advised the king to approve it, which he did in April 2023.
+This was controversial because the monarch is obliged to accept the advice of their government and because the design removed all Christian symbolism, leading some critics to allege that the symbol of the crown had been politicized and to term it the 'Trudeau Crown' after the Liberal prime minister, Justin Trudeau.